DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

 The `Issues` property is the content control's `ItemsSource`.

+> **Note**
+>
-You can also use the [DialogService](https://docs.devexpress.com/WPF/17467/mvvm-framework/services/predefined-set/dialog-services/dialogservice) to invoke a dialog when a user clicks the **Add** button.
+> You can also use the [DialogService](https://docs.devexpress.com/WPF/17467/mvvm-framework/services/predefined-set/dialog-services/dialogservice) to invoke a dialog when a user clicks the **Add** button.
 For example, to allow users to specify the created item properties.

 ### Remove Button